Regularly cleaning your CPAP equipment can help keep you healthy and prevent the spread of germs.

 The CPAP Cleaning Supplies You Need

-There are a few essential CPAP cleaning supplies that you’ll need to clean your CPAP equipment.
-We’ll go over what works as well as offer you pro tips that can help make your CPAP cleaning even easier.
+There are a few CPAP cleaning supplies you’ll need to clean your CPAP equipment.
+We’ll go over what works and the best practices for cleaning that can help make your CPAP cleaning even easier.

 |CPAP Mask & CPAP Mask Cushion||CPAP Humidifier Chamber||CPAP Reusable Filters||CPAP Hose|

-When it comes to cleaning your CPAP hose, reusable filters, humidifier, and mask, water paired with mild soap is an important part of any cleaning regimen.
-Washing your CPAP equipment in warm, soapy water helps to sanitize and actively disinfect.
+Washing your CPAP hose, reusable filters, humidifier, and mask in warm, soapy water helps to sanitize and actively disinfect.

-Say hello to vinegar; an essential household product for cleaning the inside of your CPAP hose and humidifier chamber.
 Vinegar is a natural disinfectant and can kill germs and bacteria on contact.
 Vinegar is also helpful for cleaning the calcified deposits at the bottom of your CPAP humidifier chamber quickly and easily.
-It’s a must-have for any CPAP cleaning routine.
+This readily available CPAP cleaning must-have is also helpful to maintain the inside of your CPAP hose.

 - Make sure you provide adequate time for drying before your next use.
 Damp equipment can be a breeding ground for mold.